Dickinson County, Kansas

 In the following decades, Dickinson County continued to thrive.
 Its population peaked in 1930 at 25,870.

-There are many historic sites in the county, including Dwight D. Eisenhower’s home in Abilene, the Carnegie Public Library in Herrington, the Hoffman and Lamb Buildings in Enterprise, the Smoky Hill Trail and Butterfield Overland Despatch Segment in Chapman, and many others.
+The County has many historic sites, including Dwight D. Eisenhower’s home in Abilene, the Carnegie Public Library in Herrington, the Hoffman and Lamb Buildings in Enterprise, the Smoky Hill Trail and Butterfield Overland Despatch Segment in Chapman, and many others.

 President Dwight D. Eisenhower home in Abilene Kansas by Carol Highsmith.